I've spent half a century writing for radio and print (mostly print). I hope to be still tapping the keys as I take my last breath.

 Neuroscientists are using tongue twisters to help study brain function and connectivity.

 Speaking is probably one of the most complex activities humans engage in (not counting using the TV controller).
 It requires the split-second coordination of lips, tongue, larynx, and jaw.

 Stefanie Shattuck-Hufnagel is an MIT psychologist who studies speech errors in order to get a better understanding of normal brain functions.
 She is quoted by Psychology Today as saying “When things go wrong, that can tell you something about how the typical, error-free operation should go.”

 The hope is that the research will lead to therapies for speech impediments such as stuttering.

-There is a website that lists 593 English language tongue twisters.
-It is, of course, maintained by German-speakers in Austria.
-The site also has an international collection of 3,660 tongue twisters in 118 languages from Acholi (“Lagwok gwokke; Ogwok gwoke lagwok”) to Zulu (“Ingqeqebulane yaqaqela uqhoqhoqho, uqhoqhoqho waqaqela iqaqa, iqaqa laqalaza”).
+- There used to be a website that listed 593 English language tongue twisters.
+It was, of course, maintained by German-speakers in Austria.
+The site also had an international collection of 3,660 tongue twisters in 118 languages from Acholi (“Lagwok gwokke; Ogwok gwoke lagwok”) to Zulu (“Ingqeqebulane yaqaqela uqhoqhoqho, uqhoqhoqho waqaqela iqaqa, iqaqa laqalaza”).